jbouder/acolyte/README.md

 # Project Acolyte

 **Acolyte** is a tool designed to assist web developers in their day-to-day duties.
-Whether you're testing APIs, analyzing apps, or utilizing helpful development utilities, Acolyte provides the essential features you need to be more productive and efficient.
+Whether you're testing APIs, analyzing apps, or utilizing helpful development utilities, Acolyte has all of the tools you need, in one helpful app.

 ## Features